SporkDao/docs/docs/overview.md

 As part of our collaboration, projects provide these special SporkDAO users with an extra airdrop and purchasable allocation of tokens which we distribute to those who have joined our (NFT)token-permissioned Telegram communities.
 All NFT holders will still receive dividends and bonus reciprocal to the value of their NFT (#burnt tokens).

-SPORK can be purchased on Uniswap or earned by participating in community events, such as interactive interviews (AMAs) with our projects.
+SPORK can be purchased on Pancakeswap or earned by participating in community events, such as interactive interviews (AMAs) with our projects.
 Besides our exclusive membership communities, SporkDAO also operates a lobby for general discussions.
 Users are free to sell their membership NFT on open markets or via our marketplace, as membership tiers, prices, and capacity will change.
 Those who sell their NFT will be automatically removed from a group.

 Customers in the highest tier benefit from a larger percentage of the allocation we receive from each project, and hence members in those tiers have a larger personal cap.
 We try to ensure part of the allocation reaches all premium tiers, giving everybody a chance to claim a stake in hot new projects.